opentok/opentok-react-native/docs/OTPublisher.md

   `{
     "radius": "Custom",
     "custom_radius": "value"
-  }
+  }`
   ```

   `custom_radius` can be any positive integer.

-  For a background replacement transformer (supported on iOS only), the format of the JSON is:
+  For a background replacement transformer, the format of the JSON is:

   ```
   `{